ManudattaG/d2d_code_challenge/README.md

 9. src/lambda_api/Vehicle_Location_Update.py -- _API lambda to update the location coordinates of the vehicle_
 10. src/lambda_api/Vehicle_DeRegistration.py -- _API lambda to de-register the vehicle_
 11. src/screenshots -- _Screenshots of the visual map_
+12. src/requirements.txt -- _Requirements file which contains the project dependencies_

 Pre requisites: